 Section 5.
 Distribution and Return of Ballots

 Ballots containing names of nominees shall be provided in writing and/or electronically to the membership IMMEDIATELY FOLLOWING THE MAY MEETING.
-All ballots returned to the Nominating Committee Chair by no later than JUNE 7 shall be counted.
+All ballots shall be returned to the Nominating Committee Chair at least ten days before the annual meeting in order to be counted.
 Mail ballots shall be valid if returned in the envelope provided.
 Email ballots and/or superseding electronic method shall be valid only if sent as a reply from the address to which the ballot was originally emailed.
 A plurality vole shall elect each office.

 Section 6.
 Announcement of Results